 Oscar nominees feted at annual film academy luncheon

 Emma Stone attends the Outstanding Performers of the Year Award ceremony at the 32nd Santa Barbara International Film Festival on Friday, Feb.
+3, 2017, in Santa Barbara, Calif. less Emma Stone attends the Outstanding Performers of the Year Award ceremony at the 32nd Santa Barbara International Film Festival on Friday, Feb.
 3, 2017, in Santa Barbara, Calif.
-Mahershala Ali attends the Virtuosos Award ceremony at the 32nd Santa Barbara International Film Festival on Saturday, Feb.
-4, 2017, in Santa Barbara, Calif.

 Add your comments below